HaoyangHan/Coursework-in-Northwestern/README.md

-# Coursework-in-Northwestern
+# Coursework_in_Northwestern

 ## 0. Introduction.
-This is all coursework, projects and after-class codes I wrote as a proof of personal ability in data analysis.
+This is all coursework, projects and self-study codes I wrote as a proof of personal ability in data analysis.
 All codes are wrote in python, R or Java.
-For more information, please contact me at haoyanghan2017@u.northwestern.edu or [LinkedIn profile](https://www.linkedin.com/in/haoyanghan/).

 ----